-Vacations.
-Sunshine.
-Shorts & sandals.
-Lemonade.
-It’s easy to list the things we like about summer but if the warm weather causes us to lose sleep, it reduces our enjoyment of the season.
-So when it comes to sleeping hot and sweaty, that’s one thing about summertime we could do without.
-Here are a couple of ideas to help keep you cool so you can get good sleep on hot summer nights.
+Vacations – Long sunny Ddys – Beach time – Shorts & sandals – lemonade – Ice cream – It’s easy to list everything we like about summertime but sleeping hot and sweaty is one thing we could do without.
+Here are a couple of ideas to help keep you cool so you can get better sleep on hot summer nights.

 As beautiful as the summer lifestyle is, the warmest time of the year does not offer the best conditions in terms of sleep biology.

-When our bodies are exposed to temperatures above 85 ° Fahrenheit (above 30 ° Celsius) during the day that only cool slightly at night means we are exposed to heat stress.
+When your body is exposed to temperatures above 85 ° Fahrenheit (above 30 ° Celsius) during the day that only cool slightly at night, you are exposed to heat stress.
 This is especially difficult and even dangerous for the elderly and those battling illness.
-Any kind of stress including heat stress can disturb our sleep.
+Any kind of stress including heat stress disturbs your sleep.

 Tossing and turning to find the cool spot on the sheets or kicking a leg outside the covers to cool off is already indicative of disrupted sleep.
 Too much movement prevents you from getting the restorative deep sleep that is the difference between waking up feeling well-rested and energized or not.

-The first step is to regulate the temperature in your bedroom.
-In order to initiate the physiological processes that lead to sleep, the body must first lower itself by about 1°.
+The first step to prevent sleeping hot and sweaty is to regulate the temperature in your bedroom.
+In order to initiate the physiological processes that lead to sleep, the body must first lower its temperature.
 When the room temperature is over 80° or more, falling asleep becomes difficult or you wake up repeatedly.